 Murder of Jeffrey Bellemare - Family Seeks Justice

-Jeffrey Bellemare, 59-years old, was murdered on November 29, 2013, while working at a Maryvale, Ariz., apartment complex.
+Jeffrey Bellemare, 59 years old, was murdered on November 29, 2013, while working at a Maryvale, Arizona, apartment complex.

-A uniformed security guard at the Graybriar Condos, he was patrolling the area near 55th Avenue and Indian School Road.
-The west-side is known as a rough area, and Bellemare was only armed with pepper spray that evening.
+A uniformed security guard at the Graybriar Condos was patrolling the area near 55th Avenue and Indian School Road.
+The west side is known as a rough area, and Bellemare was only armed with pepper spray that evening.

 The day after Thanksgiving, witnesses said they heard two gunshots at approximately